andybonilla512/Portfolio/about.md

 ## 👤 About Me

 I am an Electronics Engineer with solid experience in programming microcontrollers, microprocessors, and programmable logic controllers (PLCs).
-I have worked in the design and manufacturing of printed circuit boards (PCBs) and power circuit design.
+I have worked in the design and manufacturing of printed circuit boards (PCBs), and power circuit & control systems design.
 Additionally, I have extensive experience in data engineering, including database design, creation and maintenance of ETL processes for large-scale datasets.
 I am also eager to keep learning and exploring new technologies as I grow in my career.

 ---